justinianstefan/webdev-collection/README.md

 <a name="html" />
 ### HTML & CSS
-<a href="http://howtocenterincss.com/"> How to center in CSS </a> - Generate CSS & HTML Markup for centered containers
+<a href="http://howtocenterincss.com/"> How to center in CSS </a> - Generate CSS & HTML markup for centered containers

 <a name="misc" />